What is Dual Diagnosis?

 How We Break the Stigma of Dual Diagnosis Treatment

 At Rego Park Counseling, we advocate the removal of the stigma placed upon people who suffer from substance abuse.
 Most of the time, these people fall prey to addiction because of their mental health disorders.
 With our dual diagnosis treatment, we aim to help our patients and society realize that this is never because of their lack of morality but down to a completely curable mental health disorder.

 Why Rego Park Counseling?

-Rego Park Counseling offers a diverse array of treatment plans for each patient’s specific needs.
+Rego Park Counseling offers a diverse array of dual diagnosis counseling plans for each patient’s specific needs.
 If you think you have a dual diagnosis, please don’t hesitate to get in touch with our counselors and let us help you overcome this challenge through our custom treatment plans.